 - Negramaro Valle d’Itria IGT

-If you want to try a New World styles, check out wines from the Red Hills Lake County AVA in California, for example:
+If you want to try a New World wine, check out wines from the Red Hills Lake County AVA in California, for example:

 - Prima Materia Negroamaro